raultruco/trees-rest-server/README.md

 ### Caveats and future work

 - All the date manipulations has been done using the Javascript Date object.
 In the case we needed more complex operations, consider using an external module (date-fns, moment, etc).
 - All the dates are treated as local.
-For proper localization, use list date/times
+For proper localization, use UTC date/times
 - For bigger datasets, consider a different structure for the internal database.

   The current database looks like this: